Frequently Asked Questions

 How do I keep my equipment safe from humidity while in the rainforest?

 Are there any tropical diseases of which I should be aware?

-Will I have access to the Internet while on a photo tour?
+Will I have access to the Internet while on a photo workshop?

-Many of the hotels that we use do offer Internet access, either as wireless or via a hotel computer, to guests.
-In fact, we use hotels in capital cities for your arrival and departure days that do offer Internet so that you may e-mail family and friends.
-An smartphone or tablet is a great accessory to have as you can connect quickly when you have a chance.
+Most of the hotels and lodges we use offer free WiFi.
+In fact, we use hotels in capital cities for your arrival and departure days that do offer good, free Internet so that you may e-mail family and friends.
+A smartphone or tablet is a great accessory to have as you can connect quickly when you have a chance.
 Once out in the rural areas, Internet will be less reliable and slower.
 You should plan on keeping in touch once a day with a simple, Internet based messaging app such as Whatsapp or Messenger when away from the capital.

 What emergency contact numbers should I give to friends and family?

 We have a number of different emergency contact options, all of which will be made available to you when you book with us.

 Will someone be there to meet me when I arrive?

 Certainly.
 One of our representatives will be waiting for you as soon as you exit the airport after going through immigration, claiming your baggage, and clearing customs.
 Private transfers to and from the airport are always included in the price of any Foto Verde Tours workshop.
 We will provide you with detailed arrival information specific to each country when you book a photo workshop with us.